 Filing a RSI Claim in Florida

 Rejection of RSI claims by workers’ compensation may withhold appropriate medical treatment and much needed cash flow for physician’s bills and treatment in the process.
 In some circumstances, an employee is injured on the job and is subsequently fired while waiting for workers’ compensation benefits to cover medical bills and other expenses associated with medical leave.
 In either of these cases, they have a valid legal claim.
 An attorney with experience in RSI claims processing can assist an injured employee in securing the workers’ compensation benefits they are rightfully due.
 Employees filing RSI claims with workers’ compensation in Florida, can consult with a licensed attorney.
-Scott J. Sternberg & Associates, P.A. is an attorney practice representing clients in workers’ compensation claims.
+Sternberg / Forsythe, P.A. is an attorney practice representing clients in workers’ compensation claims.